jkazimierczak/executable_package_example/README.md

    or `Pipfile`.
 4. `entry_points` - it's used to specify executable scripts, that will be available for end user after installation.
 Basically - it's an entry point to our program.

+> `entrypoints` command names can be different from `name`.
+In my
+> opinion though, it can lead to unnecessary confusion.

 ### Add short and long description
 It would be nice if someone knew what our program does by reading it's